JuDelCo/Core/README.md

-Core
+JuCore
 =====================

-Core is a service locator, object factory and a collection of basic services to ease the development of C# applications or games.
+JuCore is a service locator, object factory and a collection of basic services to ease the development of C# applications or games.

 Any feedback is welcome !